struts3/what/README.md

 We also welcome code contributions from seasoned system- and framework software engineers and designers.

-Here is a related presentation: <https://www.masons-foundation.org/meetup/>

-For discussion, comments and Q/A: <https://gitter.im/what-community/Lobby>

-Also, from time to time, usually one a month, we hold online training and an announcement will be posted in-there, so please join in any case.

 # Getting started w/ a 'hello world':